raystack/firehose/docs/reference/configuration.md

 ### `SINK_ES_RETRY_STATUS_CODE_BLACKLIST`

-List of comma-separated status codes for which firehose should not retry in case of UPDATE ONLY mode is TRUE
+List of comma-separated status codes for which Firehose should not retry in case of UPDATE ONLY mode is TRUE

 * Example value: `404,400`
 * Type: `optional`